devm33/python-minichat/README.md

   userid = ndb.StringProperty()
 ```

-This will help keep track of users currently chatting on our site.
+This will help keep track of users currently chatting on our site by storing
+them in the App Engine datastore.

 Now our app needs a handler for the site to actually send chats to.
 When a user
 send a chat to the backend this handler will send out that message to each